We care about both our planet and our party goers, ❤️

 Part of this is also looking into renewable energy sources.
 The wellness area is already run using sustainably sourced wood fuel and solar power.

-We organise buses from Paris and Dieppe to make both getting to and from the festival easy and to cut down on CO2 emissions in the process.
-Win.
-Win.
-Times and Meeting points coming soon.
+We organise buses from Paris and Dieppe to make both getting to and from the festival easy.

 Our host Infomaniak is environementally friendly and certified ISO 50001 and ISO 14001 for is environnemental and energy management.
 "Life is about making things that are sustainable" Boris Siegenthaler, Infomaniak co-founder. 👌